 You are currently browsing the monthly archive for September 2016.

-I stepped into a time machine again the other day.
+I stepped into the time machine again the other day.

 The funny thing about time machines is that they never really look the same, and you’re never, ever sure where they’ll take you.
 I have one that looks for all the world like a box of black and white photos.
 Another that is just a hunk of metal, but it’s magical, and most people would just think of it as a car.
 The time machine the other day looked a lot like a UH-1 “Huey” Helicopter.